medzarka/PROXMOX-system-setup/setup.md

 # Setup for the machine pve01

-This document is written by Mohamed Zarka.
-It aims to enumerate different steps followed to install and setup *Proxmox* as a home-lab.
+This document aims to enumerate different steps followed to install and setup *Proxmox* as a home-lab.

 The author hopes to thank many people that shared their experiences, and that he found valuable to write this document.